anton-johansson/linux-configs/ubuntu-17.10/README.md

-# Kubuntu 17.10 (Artful Aardvark)
+# Ubuntu 17.10 (Artful Aardvark)

-Provides a bash script for configuring a Kubuntu 17.10 (Artful Aardvark) distribution.
+Provides a bash script for configuring a Ubuntu 17.10 (Artful Aardvark) distribution.

 ## Software